 Astley has taken the song’s rise to memedom with stride, usually playing into it.
-He appeared in the 2008 Macy's Thanksgiving Day Parade, interrupting a song performed by those on a float promoting the Cartoon Network TV show Foster's Home for Imaginary Friends with a lipsynched performance of "Never Gonna Give You Up.”
+He appeared in the 2008 Macy's Thanksgiving Day Parade, interrupting a song performed by those on a float promoting the Cartoon Network show Foster's Home For Imaginary Friends with a lipsynched performance of "Never Gonna Give You Up.”
 He also more recently remade part of his music video for a CSAA Insurance Group commercial in August 2022.
 He’s fortunate that so many people love the song, even if it’s to laugh at it.
 What’s not fortunate is that Rick Astley hasn’t received much money for the billion views his video has given YouTube.
 Give the man his money!

 For as long as the internet and meme culture breathe, they are never gonna give Astley up either.